Tesla Struggles to Ramp Up Manufacturing Volume, With Unintended Consequences

 Making Cars is Hard to Do

 Indeed, becoming a world-class volume car manufacturer is not easy.
 Decades of perfecting supply chains and manufacturing methods, and sweating the smallest details, all those intangible assets that Tesla did not inherit with the NUMMI factory, are critical.
-And even the ever-optimistic Tesla is finally acknowledging in a recent blog article addressing safety breeches: “The difficulty of starting a successful U.S. car company cannot be overstated.”
+And even the ever-optimistic Tesla is finally acknowledging in a recent blog article addressing safety breaches: “The difficulty of starting a successful U.S. car company cannot be overstated.”

 Are these challenges insurmountable?
 Probably not.
 But Tesla needs to address them at the root, and soon, as throwing more people at the problem will not be enough to handle the backlog of the much-anticipated Model 3, which is critical to Tesla’s business, especially facing competition from the new Nissan Leaf and Chevy Bolt electric vehicles.